bbvenega/Dutchie-Scraper/README.md

 # Dutchie Inventory Scraper

-## This Python script is designed to expedite the export/import of certain products on the Dutchie inventory system.
+## This Python script automates the export and import of specific products within the Dutchie inventory system, streamlining inventory management.

 *Note: This script is currently in it's early stages of rollout.
 Please let me know if you find any bugs or have any comments or concerns :).*